-- IELTS score of 5.5 (all bands 5.0 or higher) - TOEIC minimum score of 610; 700 (American Honors program) - ITEP Academic Level 4; Academic Level 4.5 (American Honors program) - Students who complete the intensive ESL program at SCC or SFCC may be unconditionally admitted to CCS institutions.
-In addition, English language proficiency can also be satisfied by program completion and a letter of recommendation from a US Intensive English Language Program such as those at Eastern Washington University, Gonzaga University, University of Washington, Washington State University, ESL language schools, and the American Cultural Exchange. - Graduation from a US high school - US college transfer (a minimum of one complete quarter that includes one course equivalent to English 101 with a minimum grade of 2.0)
+- Students who complete the Intensive English Language Program (IELP) at SCC or SFCC may be unconditionally admitted to CCS institutions.
+In addition, English language proficiency also can be satisfied by providing a letter of recommendation and successfully completing the following levels in the following US Intensive English Language Programs: www.ccs.spokane.edu/englishproficiency. - Graduation from a US high school (after attending for at least one full year). - US college transfer with a minimum of one complete quarter that includes one course equivalent to English 101 with a minimum grade of 2.0.